Fruit Flies vs. Gnats: What’s the Difference?

 Then, it is hatched into a larva that appears like a white, segmented worm that has black mouthparts in the head.
 These larvae typically shed their skin at least two times and feed on fungi and yeast found on the infested organic material.

 When these larval creatures are ready to pupate, they will leave their present habitat for dryer places.
-The pupal stage may last for six days, and a pupa case will be formed from their larval skin.
-They usually begin to mature during this stage, and their bright, red eyes and black wings become noticeable from their pupal case within 24 hours from their adult transformation.
+The pupal stage may last for six days, and a pupa case will be formed from its larval skin.
+They usually begin to mature during this stage, and their bright, red eyes and black wings become noticeable from their pupal case within 24 hours of their adult transformation.

 Fruit Flies and Gnats’ Habitat